MightyBurger/curveball/README.md

 This repository is a Cargo workspace with the following crates:

-- `curveball` - Binary crate; compiles to the CLI tool.
+- `curvecat` - Binary crate; compiles to the CLI tool.
 - `curvebird` - Binary crate; compiles to the GUI tool.
-- `curveball-lib` - Library crate containing functions to generate various curves.
+- `curveball` - Library crate containing functions to generate various curves.

+This organization makes `curvecat` faster to compile, since Cargo does not include all the dependencies of `curvebird`.

+## Is it any good?

+Yes.

 ## License

-Curveball is licensed under either of
+Licensed under either of

 - [Apache License, Version 2.0](LICENSE-APACHE)
 - [MIT License](LICENSE-MIT)